 Salad dressings and ketchup with added sugar

-Fruit, in moderation, is highly nutritious, containing fiber, water, vitamins, and minerals.
+Fruit, in moderation, is highly nutritious.
+It contains fiber, water, vitamins, and minerals.

-To lower the impact on blood sugar and keep you full for longer, enjoy fruit with a protein or healthy fat such as nut butter, a small handful of nuts seeds, or avocado.
+To lower the impact on blood sugar and keep one full for longer, people can enjoy fruit with a protein or healthy fat, such as nut butter, a small handful of nuts seeds, or avocado.

-Check with a doctor or dietitian how much of your favorite items are appropriate.
+People can check with a doctor or dietitian about how much of their favorite items are appropriate to consume.

-You should try to balance out your carb intake throughout the day, to avoid sugar spikes.
-Eating a lot of sweet foods for breakfast and then avoiding them for the rest of the day will not help.
+People should try to balance out their carb intake throughout the day, to avoid sugar spikes.
+For example, eating a lot of sweet foods for breakfast and then avoiding them for the rest of the day will not help.

-Alcohol consumption can increase weight and also the risk of diabetes.
+Alcohol consumption can increase weight and the risk of diabetes.

-One study has found that “risky” alcohol use in men significantly raised their chances of developing diabetes.
+One study suggests that “risky” alcohol use in males significantly raises their chance of developing diabetes.

-Limiting or avoiding alcohol consumption can help a person both to control their blood glucose levels and contribute to weight loss.
+Limiting or avoiding alcohol consumption can help a person control their blood glucose levels and contribute to weight loss.

-If consuming alcohol, avoid sugary mixers such as soda.
+If consuming alcohol, be sure to avoid sugary mixers such as soda.

 Diet alone may not prevent prediabetes from developing into diabetes.
-Other strategies include exercise and medication.
+Some other strategies to try include exercise and medication.

-Physical activity can help a person reduce weight and control their blood sugar levels.
+Physical activity can help a person lose weight and control their blood sugar levels.
 Exercise uses up excess blood sugar for energy and can improve insulin sensitivity.

-An article published in Exercise and Sports Science Australia recommends that people with prediabetes get 210 minutes of moderate-intensity exercise or 125 minutes of vigorous exercise each week.
+A 2011 article recommends that people with prediabetes do 210 minutes of moderate intensity exercise, or 125 minutes of vigorous intensity exercise, each week.